 Mine were a little lumpy after the first coat of chocolate, but that’s okay.
 I took a sharp paring knife and evened them out before applying the next layer of chocolate.
 I did several layers, as I wanted to build them up so they would look more like real footballs.

-The time required on decorating these Super Bowl cookies is actually minimal once you practice on a couple of cookies first to get the hang of it.
+The time required on decorating these football cookies is actually minimal once you practice on a couple of cookies first to get the hang of it.
 There was some trial and error on my part, but once I figured it out, it was a breeze.
 I have included some tips that should make the decorating portion go smoothly for you.
 I think the best way to practice would be to go ahead and paint chocolate on one cookie and refrigerate it.
 Practice the lacing and refrigerate it.
 If it doesn’t look good, scrape it off and try again.
 Repeat until you figure out the method that works best for you, then continue with the rest.

 I mentioned above about how much time is saved by not baking the cookies, and it is true.
 I learned however, that it is worth the time it takes with the first 2 or 3 cookies to go very slowly so you can master your method before proceeding.
 This will save you time and frustration with the remainder of your football cookies.
 Trust me.